- Fantastic Team

 - A washing machine can live longer than the years guaranteed in your warranty, as long as you inspect the hoses regularly and don’t overload its capacity.

 Installing a new washing machine is not a hard task, as long as you know what you’re doing.
-However, bringing the machine in is a heavy task and it’s not recommended to do this alone.
+However, bringing the machine in is quite challenging and it’s not recommended to do this alone.
 And if you are experiencing any plumbing problems, the professional team of Fantastic Services is always ready to help you out.

 Have you installed a washing machine by yourself before?
 How did it go?
 Share your experience in the comments!